Ball Python Care 101 for Beginners

 Humidity

 Ball pythons require a fairly high humidity level at 50% to 60%.
-They need this level of humidity to stay properly hydrated and to shed properly.
+They need this level of average humidity to stay properly hydrated and to shed properly.

 UVB Lighting and Photocycles